 You'll start to feel more tired and drowsy, and have less energy.
 You'll probably spend more time sleeping, and as time goes on you'll slip in and out of consciousness.

 Not wanting to eat or drink

-Not wanting to eat is common in patients who are dying.
-At this stage, you may also find it difficult to swallow medicine.
+Not wanting to eat is common in people who are dying.
+You may also find it difficult to swallow medicine.